 Animated vectors come with many advantages to help your website keep users engaged, ease their access through each page, and maintain consistent, branded content.
 Instead of hanging images and videos on top of a framework, you can take a far more creative and interactive approach to your website design by making creative content a part of your site’s overall structure.

-They’re fast, customizable and have almost countless ways to make your website stand out.
+They’re fast, customisable and have almost countless ways to make your website stand out.

 To find out more about what you could achieve with vector animation, get in touch.